Alchemy-se/Vattenfall-One-Brand-Design-System/catalog/components/shareable-image/dimmed-version/html/dimmed-version.md

 ### Dimmed version

-Sometimes when you work with images with brighter colors you might need to add the modifier class `.vf-image-with-icon--dimmed` to make the text more readable.
+Sometimes when working with bright images you might need to add the modifier class `.vf-image-with-icon--dimmed` to enhance readability.

 ```html
 responsive: true